Section 1: General Information for Music Students

 The Department of Music, along with the Art and Art History, Communication Studies, and Theatre and Dance Departments, is housed in the Schaefer Fine Arts Center.
 This two-building complex, designed by Hammel, Green, and Abrahamson was dedicated in the fall of 1971 and provides an attractive and comfortable physical environment for classes, rehearsals, and performances.
 Most campus musical events are scheduled in the 475-seat Jussi Björling Recital Hall (BRH), which memorializes Sweden's famed Metropolitan Opera tenor.
-Also located in the Fine Arts Music (FAM) area are thirty-four individual practice rooms, a Midi-Computer Music Lab (FAM 304), general-purpose classrooms, ensemble rehearsal spaces, instrument storage areas, faculty offices and teaching studios, the Office of Fine Arts (Björling Recital Hall loft), and the Department of Music Office (FAM 318).
+Also located in the Fine Arts Music (FAM) area are thirty-four individual practice rooms, a Composition-Theory Music Lab (FAM 304), general-purpose classrooms, ensemble rehearsal spaces, instrument storage areas, faculty offices and teaching studios, the Office of Fine Arts (Björling Recital Hall loft), and the Department of Music Office (FAM 318).
 The Kresge Room, finished in 1980, provides an area for use by dance classes.
 Restrooms are located on the first floor north beyond the glass doors, at the middle of the second floor near the elevator, and on the north end of the third floor near the Communication Studies Department classrooms and faculty offices.
 Some classrooms within the music building are kept locked because of the valuable audio, electronic, and musical equipment they contain.

 - Monday-Thursday: 7:00 AM – 1:00 AM

 - Saturday: 9:00 AM – 11:00 PM

 - Sunday: 9:00 AM – 1:00 AM